dkandalov/dkandalov.github.io/_posts/2020-05-26-intellij-settings.md

 ---

 For the benefit of anyone who might be interested and as a reference for myself, here are the IntelliJ (and related OSX) settings I normally use.
 This page is being updated on new IntelliJ releases and changes in my preferences.
-Last update: `IJ 2021.1.1`.
+Last updated on 13 December 2021 for `IJ 2021.3`.

 ### IDE Settings
  - disable `Main Menu > View > Appearance > Navigation Bar`